 Their hobbies and interests start taking over your life as well as theirs.
 Gone are the days where you took them to Jo Jingles or tumbletots for half an hour each week.
-But your little ballerina who twirled around in her tutu now wants to take on yet another dance discipline, your son who went to soccer skills each Wednesday for an hour after school not only has training each week but at least one match each weekend.
+Now your little ballerina who twirled around in her tutu wants to take on yet another dance discipline, your son who went to soccer skills each Wednesday for an hour after school not only has training each week but at least one match each weekend.

 Mums (and often Dads too) trail around after their offspring keeping them happy, it is not just the weekly lessons either, it is the competitions, the festivals, the exams and the auditions.
-Not that we mind, we is ‘our pleasure’, hobbies keep our little darlings busy and off their screens, gives them a skill and hopefully keeps them off the street as well.
+Not that we mind, it is ‘our pleasure’, hobbies keep our little darlings busy and off their screens, gives them a skill and hopefully keeps them off the street as well.

-Only one of my children has continued swimming on a regular basis and after swimming lessons ceased for his age group he joined the local swim club.
+Only one of my children has continued swimming on a regular basis and after swimming lessons ceased for his age group, he joined the local swim club.
 He has pottered along at swim club quite nicely, improving slowly and steadily but recently has expressed an interest in entering galas.

 When we arrive at the sports centre it is already packed, the children go off to change and the parents queue to buy tickets to sit or stand and watch our child complete in a gala we have already paid their entry fee for.
 Galas are an all day (and in some cases all weekend) event so there is a bit of a scrum for good seats.
-If you don’t get one you have to sit on the stairs or benches.
+If you don’t get one, you have to sit on the stairs or benches.
 It is backbreaking work.

-I must mention the heat as well, even in the depths of winter the viewing galleries in swimming pool are heaving with roasting spectators fanning themselves with hefty programmes (which you also have to pay for).
+I must mention the heat as well, even in the depths of winter, the viewing galleries in swimming pool are heaving with roasting spectators fanning themselves with hefty programmes (which you also have to pay for).

 I can safely say that I have never watched a swimming gala before so a bonus to tick off one of my #101in1001 challenges: Number 39 – Watch a sporting event I have never seen before.